vmendi/web-scrapping-agent/my_brain_user_prompt_01.md

 Your task is to extract the courses available to students at all of Harvard University for the academic year of 2024-25.
-Take into account that Harvard University is comprised of many schools.
-Make sure to include all schools that offer courses.
+Try to find a single page with all the courses for all schools.

 **Required Information Fields (for final output)**: